 These toddler friendly healthy recipes will give you a variety of healthy meal options to feed your toddler.
 Even picky toddlers love these healthy meals!

 Note: This post may contain affiliate links; view my Disclosure Policy for details.
 I earn a small percentage from any purchase you make by clicking on these links.
 This helps me keep my kitchen stocked with the ingredients I need to create delicious, healthy recipes for you!

 After talking to a few readers and friends, I have realized that I am not the only one that struggles with feeding our little one.
 I can hear the “Amens” already!

 Throughout my son’s 17 month life we have had many battles over food, which almost always ends with a mess on the floor.
 He used to love eggs, but then one morning I turn around to find them thrown overboard.
-At first I felt mad, frustrated, but soon realized that this little person is exploring foods for the first time.
-They do say that it takes a child up to 15 times to like a particular food..if that is the case we have a lot of messy floors in our future.
+At first I felt mad and frustrated, but soon realized that this little person is exploring foods for the first time.
+They do say that it takes a child up to 15 times to like a particular food.
+If that is the case, we have a lot of messy floors in our future.